tueimage/8qa01/README.md

 * You can decide yourself how to measure things, but the measurement has to be numerical.
 For example a binary score (0 = no, 1 = yes), a scale (for example 1 to 5), etc.

 * Follow the instructions of the template and use the same format.

+* Hand in the `class2020_groupXY_manual.xlsx` file on Canvas.

 * This data will allow you to start doing experiments early on, so that you can spread the work inside the group.